Cable 243: Content

 The opening paragraphs of the cable stated:

-The cable went on to instruct Lodge to inform Diem that the US could not accept the raids and to call for strong action to address the Buddhist crisis.
+The cable went on to instruct Lodge to inform Diệm that the US could not accept the raids and to call for strong action to address the Buddhist crisis.
 Lodge was told to tell the South Vietnamese military officers that:

 The cable also informed Lodge of the need to exonerate the ARVN from responsibility of the pagoda raids.
 It asked Lodge to approve a broadcast by the Voice of America placing the responsibility on Nhu.
-Lodge was further requested to examine and search for alternative leadership to replace Diem.
+Lodge was further requested to examine and search for alternative leadership to replace Diệm.

 Lodge's response

-Lodge replied the next day and endorsed the strong position but proposed to refrain from approaching Diem to suggest that Nhu be removed.
+Lodge replied the next day and endorsed the strong position but proposed to refrain from approaching Diệm to suggest that Nhu be removed.
 Lodge advocated only stating the US position to the generals, which would effectively encourage the ARVN to stage a coup.
 Lodge's cable stated:

 "Agree to modification proposed," Ball and Hillsman assented.